 Our Graduate Investigations Faculty

 Investigations is an evolving field, and the University of New Haven’s faculty are recognized experts.
-Our online master’s degree in investigations is taught by faculty who are scholars and practitioners.
+Our online Master’s in Investigation is taught by faculty who are scholars and practitioners.
 They have practical, real-world experience as well as research to back up what they know.
 Meet a few of them.

 Dr. Patrick Malloy is the Director of the MS Investigations program, and has been involved in financial fraud investigations ranging from the small office worker embezzlement to multi million dollar frauds.
 His passion is connecting the program (and students) with the professional organizations for networking, internships, careers, and mentoring.